 Married filing joint (you are covered by an employer retirement plan): $105,000 to $125,000

 Single taxpayer (or Head of Household): $66,000 to $76,000

 The deduction limit in 2021 for cash donations to charities remains at 100% of a taxpayers Adjusted Gross Income (AGI).
 Previously, the limit was set at 60% of AGI but the CARES Act passed in 2020 “suspended” this limit and the suspension has been carried over into 2021.

 To claim charitable deductions, you must ordinarily itemize your deductions, as opposed to claiming the Standard Deduction.

-However, as part of the CARES Act, Congress allowed Americans who didn’t itemize their deductions in 2020 to claim a maximum “above-the-line” deduction for charitable donations up to $300 ($600 for married couples).
-Congress has extended this provision and the maximum deduction amounts to 2021.
+However, as part of the CARES Act, Congress allowed Americans who didn’t submit an itemized deduction in 2020 to claim a maximum “above-the-line” deduction for charitable donations up to $300 ($600 for married couples).
+Congress has extended this provision and the maximum deduction amounts to 2021’s taxable year.